 The certificate requires four courses: any Bible course, any theology course, and two additional courses from any discipline.
-This gives the student a lot of flexibility, and is needed if the student has one or two courses of special interest.
+This gives students a lot of flexibility to take courses of special interest.
 However, we recommend the following four courses:

 - BI501 Biblical Interpretation - BI520 New Testament Survey - CM501 Foundations of Christian Ministry (formerly known as Pastoral Leadership) - TH507 Theology of C.S.
 Lewis (This course covers the full range of theological topics, and has relatively easy-reading textbooks.
 If you can take only one theology course, this is probably the best one.)